Leaders In Renewable Energy

 Luxembourg and the Netherlands are in fourth and fifth place with a combined dependence of 90% on fossil fuels.

-See also Renewable Energy Synonym
+See also What Is Solar Energy

 The Netherlands has the largest natural gas reserves of any other country on the list.
 50 percent of this comes from the Groningen gas field, the largest in Europe.
 I was fortunate enough to see NREL Director Dan Arvizo in Abu Dhabi in January, who gave a high-level presentation on renewable energy and clean technology.
 You sure know how to pack a show full of interesting charts.
 Dan recently gave a talk in Colorado that I didn’t go to but I had the slides.
 (In fact, the slides are online [PDF].)
 Below are some of my favorite slides from the new presentation, followed by fun charts and tables from the key findings of the Ren21 Renewables Global Status Report 2013. (